Education for Sustainable Development (ESD) Study Investigates the Impacts of Experiential Education Abroad

 The study found that being exposed to foreign external influences has great transformational power in terms of knowledge and personal development.
 Returning from their travels, alumni promote small- and large-scale shifts on various levels in their home destination.
 Findings have expressed that the visited country provided inspiration and outlooks on how a transformation to sustainability can be achieved.
 This gained understanding and solution-oriented thinking are often hoped to be or already applied within the own setting at home.

 The TGP alumni are concerned about sustainability issues and their personal impacts in this regard.
-Their own consumption patterns and behaviors are critically observed and partly adjusted to a certain extend.
+Their own consumption patterns and behaviors are critically observed and partly adjusted to a certain extent.
 Usually, the pure awareness about a non-sustainable practice is the first step towards improvement, which is why the outcome can be rated quite positively.
 Also, the participants have shown the will to spread the message of sustainability and their TGP learnings within their personal, but also professional environments.
 Consequently, TGP's impact can create a positive snowball effect.

 "TGP alumni are strongly sustainability-driven in their career choices and are determined to have an impact in sustainable development as part or even by the nature of their occupation."